 Once you have selected your preferred variety, you have to cook them in a way that they’ll get cooked uniformly.
 You don’t want them to be overcooked on the outside and under-cooked in the center.
 So, transfer them in a pot filled with cold water and turn on the heat.
 When the water starts to boil reduce the temperature to a gentle simmer and cook until fork tender.

-If you want to give more flavor you can cook them with the skin on and peel them later, while still hot (I have also seen recipes where you boil the skins in the milk or cream and then strain it, for even more flavor).
+If you want to give more flavor you can cook them with the skin on and peel them later, while still hot (I have also seen recipes where you boil the skins in the milk or cream and then strain it and add it to the potatoes for even more flavor).
 I usually don’t do that because it is fussier.
 You can also add one garlic clove, half an onion, and one chicken bouillon to the pot with the potatoes.
 Remove the onion and the garlic before mashing.

 3. Get rid of as much moisture as possible